Most of us are overwhelmed with the amount of information available, and it's one of the big reasons for distrust in some media outlets.

 Email

-The best way to get our stories first and make sure you don't miss any is to sign up for our email newsletter that's sent every few days.
+The best way to get our stories first and make sure you don't miss any is to sign up for our email newsletter that's sent most weekdays.
 It's a quick-read with a short summary and a link to the full story on the website.
-We will not misuse or sell your email.
+We will not misuse or sell your email, and you can unsubscribe any time.

 Social media

-On the main social media channels, our handle is SDNewsWatch on Facebook, X/Twitter, Bluesky, Instagram, Threads and YouTube.
+Our handle is SDNewsWatch on Facebook, X (formerly Twitter), Bluesky, Threads, Instagram and YouTube.
 On LinkedIn, it's south-dakota-news-watch.
+We're also on Nextdoor.

 RSS / news aggregators

 News aggregators are a great way to receive articles from a variety of news sources, including South Dakota News Watch, and often provide reading options such as adjustable font size.
-Click each icon to go to SDNW's stories.
+Click each icon to go to SDNW's stories or input our RSS address into another tool: https://www.sdnewswatch.org/rss/.

 Feedly (https://www.sdnewswatch.org/rss/)